Patrick Gardner, Land Acquisitions Program Manager

 Christopher Hauser, Preserve Manager, Central Valley, California

-Christopher Hauser joined CNLM in 2016 and manages three preserves in the southern Diablo Ranges encompassing approximately 40,000 acres.
-His primary responsibilities include implementing habitat restoration projects, monitoring populations of sensitive species, and working with conservation partners to benefit biodiversity on large-scale projects.
+Christopher Hauser joined CNLM in 2016 and co-manages the 26,400-acre Panoche Valley Preserve in the San Joaquin Desert ecoregion.
+His primary responsibilities include implementing habitat restoration projects, monitoring populations of sensitive plant and animal species, maintaining ranch and preserve infrastructure, and working with conservation partners to benefit biodiversity on large-scale projects.

 Christopher has been restoring grasslands, woodlands, and wetlands since 2001.
 In previous positions, he was responsible for implementing habitat restoration projects, supervising restoration field crews, monitoring and restoring rare plant populations, and organizing volunteer stewardship and citizen science groups.
-He has expertise in restoration techniques such as GIS mapping, seed harvest, plant propagation, vegetation surveys, prescribed burns, and weed management.
+He has expertise in preserve management including GIS mapping, seed harvest, plant propagation, vegetation surveys, prescribed burns, weed management, and ranch infrastructure.

-Christopher earned a bachelor’s degree in biochemistry from California Polytechnic State University – San Luis Obispo and master’s degrees in biochemistry and plant ecology from the University of Illinois – Urbana Champaign.
+Christopher earned a bachelor’s degree in biochemistry from California Polytechnic State University – San Luis Obispo.
+He earned a master’s degree in biochemistry and a master’s degree in plant ecology from the University of Illinois – Urbana Champaign.
 Also, he holds a California Qualified Applicator’s License for pesticide applications.

 Bobby Kamansky, Preserve Manager, Central California